chamalulu/Luger/Functional/Maybe/README.md

 `null` has no type and a function returning `null` instead of a value of it's return type is essentially dishonest.

-The problems with `null` are explained in, sometimes humourous and sometimes painful, detail all around the interwebs.
+The problems with `null` are explained in, sometimes humorous and sometimes painful, detail all around the interwebs.
 I'll not bother you with it here.

 Instead, here are a couple of examples of usage together with the traditional C#